 We were encouraged that a commitment to develop an up-to-date Childcare Strategy was given in the Programme For Government 2011-15 and that the Executive made its first steps towards addressing the problems associated with childcare through the Bright Start Framework in 2013.
-Last year the Executive launched a consultation on a full Childcare Strategy for Northern Ireland.

-The draft document highlighted some of the main concerns and issues about existing childcare provision, such as unaffordability, inflexibility and under-provision.
-The consultation closed on the 13 November and we are disappointed that a full strategy is not expected until April 2017.
+In 2015 the Executive launched a consultation on a full Childcare Strategy for Northern Ireland.
+The draft document highlighted some of the main concerns and issues about existing childcare provision, such as unaffordability, inflexibility and underprovision.
+The consultation closed in November 2015 and we are disappointed that a full strategy has not yet been finalised.

 Childcare is both a social and an economic issue.
 Our annual Childcare Cost Surveys clearly show that the cost of childcare acts as a barrier to employment.
-Indeed, in 2015 46% of our 5,000 respondents commented that they had reduced their working hours or left work altogether due to the high cost of childcare.
+Indeed, in 2016 50% of our 6,000 respondents commented that they had reduced their working hours or left work altogether due to the high cost of childcare.